How Did You Play?

 Last month, StoryCorps visited the Children’s Museum of Pittsburgh in Pennsylvania, where the museum’s patrons, staff, and aficionados shared their own stories of playing as children and why they are all committed to helping this institution foster creativity and a love for learning in the next generation.
 It is no wonder why the Children’s Museum is a recipient of the National Medal from the Institute of Museum and Library Services (IMLS).

 Bill Schlageter sat down with Barbara Wettergreen, the museum’s longest working staff member, to ask what brought her to the museum.
 The first question Bill asked – “How did you play as a kid?”
 Barbara’s passion as a child was drawing and designing clothes for her paper dolls.
 Later, Barbara turned that passion into a career by teaching kids how to express themselves through art.

 Barbara’s creativity and design skills have been an asset at the museum.
 One of her first jobs was scheduling school groups to tour the museum.
 This was before the computer databases we have today.
 Barbara did everything by hand.
 During her 20+ years at the museum, Barbara has also continued to paint and showcase her artwork.
 Today, her grandchildren enjoy visiting the Children’s Museum.
 We would like to thank Barbara, Bill and all the participants who shared their memories of the museum and the role it has played in their lives.

-2 Responses to “How Did You Play?”
+One Response to “How Did You Play?”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.